 Ubisoft's Far Cry: New Dawn has dropped one place and now sits in third place.
 Considering that we're not talking about a full-fledged Far Cry game but rather an offshoot, it's actually quite the result.

 Fourth place is reserved for the first newcomer to the top 10 list - The LEGO Movie 2: Videogame, displacing Rockstar's Red Dead Redemption 2 to fifth.

 Codemasters' return to Dirt franchise with Dirt Rally 2.0 seems to be going pretty well as the popular racing game reached sixth place on its debut.
-Moreover, its higher pricing meant that it was the second-best earner on the list, which is sure to alleviate at least some of the trouble caused by Onrush's lacklustre performance.
+Moreover, its higher pricing meant that it was the second-best earner on the list, which is sure to alleviate at least some of the caused by Onrush's lacklustre performance.